peternguyen93/lldbinit/README.md

 Most of gdbinit functions are converted, and a bunch of new functions added.
 Some of the commands that were passed to lldb command line were converted to internal API.

+- Ported to Python 3.x
-Added `xinfo`, `tele` , `mbp`, `vmmap` commands.
+- Added `xinfo`, `tele` , `mbp`, `vmmap`, `xnu_` commands supporting to debug XNU kernel, objective C.
-Bug fixed for lldb with Python3 on newest macOS.
+- Bug fixed for lldb with Python3 on newest macOS.
-Support aarch64.
+- Support aarch64.
-Improve better color for determinte region of an address
+- Improve better color to determinte region of an address

 ### Requirements